hschott/ficum/README.md

 ### Date

-A date or timestamp is parsed from ISO 8601 string representation and results in a `java.util.Date` object.
+A date or timestamp is parsed from ISO 8601 string representation and results in a `java.util.Calendar` object.

 A simple date without time will be parsed from the format `yyyy-MM-dd`.